qianxi0410/gcu/README.md

 warning:

+- Will only check directly dependent libraries
+- If there is a mutual dependency between two directly dependent libraries, unless both libraries depend on each other's latest library, there will be strange behavior
 - You need to ensure your own compatibility after updating major versions
 - If the major version of the library is discontinuous, the latest version may not be available (e.g. 1.0.0 -> 3.1.0 without v2)
 - Still Work In Progress